Julia-IO/nativo_beans/README.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
 - [jQuery 3.5.1](https://code.jquery.com/jquery/) - Used as the primary JavaScript functionality.
 - [Materialize 1.0.0](https://materializecss.com/) - Used as the overall design framework.
-- [LeafletJS](https://leafletjs.com/): Used for Admin visitor tracking purposes.

 ### Back-End Technologies